 I am a huge advocate of the "use whatever works" approach.
 Time saved equals money saved, so choosing the right medium to get your idea across is vital.
 If a simple 5-minute sketch to reorganise some layout elements should be sufficient for a developer to run with, that's great.
 Coded prototypes sit on the other end of this scale and therefore should be used sparingly and in situations where a coded example seems fitting.
 Try to be strict with your allocation of time on them and avoid the desire to polish your prototype, getting the idea across promptly is the aim here.

-Learning to code makes for more fluid conversations with your dev team.
+##Building a stronger team Learning to code makes for more fluid conversations with your dev team.
 You can bring your ideas to life; showing how you want something to work.
-Your designs which developers once exclaimed were ‘not doable’ become achievable.
+Your designs which developers once exclaimed were 'not doable' become achievable.
 The Designer-Developer divide begins to close, and you experience much less push-back.
-The teams start understanding each other’s languages.
+The teams start understanding each other's languages.
 Anything that improves communication is undoubtedly a good idea.
 You might not speak with such a broad vocabulary yet, but the key takeaway to remember is that great designers and developers work together while learning from each other, setting the foundation for great collaboration which yields a fantastic user experience.

 Here are a few free and paid resources to help get you started.
 Some might be better suited for you based on how you learn.
 I would suggest you free up a couple of hours to get started.